-- Understand your child's level of comprehension and speak at that level. - It may take some time for your child to understand the concept, "gone forever", especially if s/he is very young. - Your child may think that s/he caused the death because s/he had been thinking bad thoughts or had been angry with the deceased just before the death. - The sudden and unexpected death of a peer is especially difficult for a child to comprehend; children tend to feel invulnerable.
+Understand your child's level of comprehension and speak at that level.

+- It may take some time for your child to understand the concept, "gone forever", especially if theys/he areis very young. - Your child may think that theys/he caused the death because theys/he had been thinking bad thoughts or had been angry with the deceased just before the death. - The sudden and unexpected death of a peer is especially difficult for a child to comprehend-; children tend to feel invulnerable.